 The very first appearance of a gay character in gaming is credited to Moonmist, a text-based adventure and multi-plot game where one of the characters, a lesbian, is jealous that her ex is marrying a man.
 The game was released in 1986 and now, 29 years later, publishers and developers alike have continued to include LGBT characters in their stories and games.
 However, is just being included enough?

-Some games such as Grand Theft Auto IV put the characters into a main role; in this case GTA IV had a DLC Gay Tonypack available to players, ‘The Ballad of Gay Tony’.
+Some games such as Grand Theft Auto IV put the characters into a main role; in this case GTA IV had a DLC pack available to players, ‘The Ballad of Gay Tony’.
 Players take on the role of Luis Lopez, hired muscle turned bodyguard and nightclub manager, who is an associate of one of the city’s more exuberant residents, Gay Tony.
 While the inclusion of a gay character in such a high-profile game did warrant some praise, players and LGBT community members were disheartened at the stereotype that was produced.

 However, is it all just for money and simply chasing the pink pound or is the video game industry finally realising that being Lesbian, Gay, Bi or Transgender is equally as important and natural as heterosexuality?